bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 }
 ~~~

 The Oblivious Request Resource MUST include a "strong validator" ETag ({{Section 2 of !RFC7232}}) in any response to a GET request for this access description, and MUST support the "If-Match" HTTP request header ({{Section 3 of !RFC7232}}).
-The response MUST indicate "Cache-Control: public, no-transform, s-maxage=(...), immutable" {{!I-D.ietf-httpbis-cache}}{{!RFC8246}}.
+The response MUST indicate "Cache-Control: public, no-transform, s-maxage=(...), immutable" {{!RFC9111}}{{!RFC8246}}.
 For efficiency reasons, the max age SHOULD be at least 60 seconds, and preferably much longer.

 If this Access Description changes, and the resource receives a request whose "If-Match" header identifies a previously served version that has not yet expired, it MUST return a success response containing the previous version.
 This response MAY indicate "Cache-Control: private".

 ## Oblivious Proxy {#proxy}

 The Oblivious Proxy MUST publish an Access Description that includes the "ohttp.proxy" and "udp" keys, indicating support for CONNECT-UDP {{!I-D.ietf-masque-connect-udp}}.
-It SHOULD also contain the "dns" key, indicating support for DNS over HTTPS {{!RFC8484}}, to enable the use of HTTPS records with CONNECT-UDP.
+It SHOULD also contain the "dns" key, indicating support for DNS over HTTPS {{!RFC8484}}, to enable the use of HTTPS records {{?SVCB=I-D.draft-ietf-dnsop-svcb-https}} with CONNECT-UDP.

 ~~~JSON
 {